So, you’re combing through data entry jobs from home and you’re wondering if any legit ones actually exist?

 This industry has been notoriously plagued with scams.
 A GREAT-paying job will net you around $10 to $15 per hour.

-Remember: anyone promising you higher than $15 per hour is likely trying to rip you off.
+Remember: anyone promising you much higher than $15 per hour is likely trying to rip you off.

 If you receive such a job offer, please leave a comment below this post with the job posting and company and I will happily look into it for you to make sure you’re applying for a real job.

-As always, I recommend you start your search at FlexJobs.
+I highly recommend starting your search at FlexJobs.

 FlexJobs is a paid service; however, you are paying for them to scour the Internet to find real, active work-from-home job postings.
 When you go through FlexJobs, you can rest assured that these job opportunities are real and legitimate.
 Each and every one of the companies that submit jobs for posting has gone through FlexJobs’ stringent checks to verify if they are legitimate companies.